Effective October 1, 2013, an employer that fails to secure

 Any attached files available in native MS Office format, such as

-Excel or Word should be used in lieu of the scanned PDF file.
+Excel or Word may be used in lieu of a scanned PDF file.

 If you have resident PC software to create PDF files, such as

-full Adobe Acrobat or a PDF print driver, you may "reprint" the
+full Adobe Acrobat or a PDF printer driver, you may also "reprint" the

-scanner output via this software to create a compliant file.
+scanner output via this software to create a smaller or compliant file.

 The software installs and behaves like a physical printer to